edwonedwon/Unity-Meta-Quest-VR-Hand-Tracking-Normcore-Example/README.md

 # Unity-Meta-Quest-VR-Hand-Tracking-Normcore-Example
-example of how to use Meta Quests tracked hands in VR with multiplayer framework Normcore
+example of how to use Meta Quests tracked hands in VR with multiplayer framework Normcore and sync the hands across the network

 the main online demo scene is at Assets/00_Everything/Scenes/Online Scene